Thus far, every algorithm we have seen is deterministic. This means

 \(\Pr[\text{tails}] = \frac{1}{2}\), or

-We flip the coin \(n\) times and count the number of heads \(X\).
+We toss the coin \(n\) times and count the number of heads \(X\).

 For what values of \(X\) should we guess the coin is fair, and for